gemfire/gemfire-developer-website/content/blog/spring-security-geode.md

 The code itself is simple and self-explanatory, the only “hard part” is configuring *[spring-security](https://spring.io/projects/spring-security)* using the “old-school” XML approach instead of the new annotation or java configuration options (sorry about that, I still prefer to configure things step by step using XML, which in this case also has the benefit of not shipping the configuration with the actual implementation).

 ### Compile and Deploy
-The first step is to download the project and build it, we’ll also need to add some dependencies to the [Apache Geode](https://geode.apache.org/) member’s classpath later on, so it’s a good time to get the dependencies generated now.
+The first step is to download the project and build it, we’ll also need to add some dependencies to the [VMware GemFire](https://tanzu.vmware.com/gemfire) member’s classpath later on, so it’s a good time to get the dependencies generated now.

 ```
 geode-spring-security (master): ./gradlew build copyDependencies